 The American Indian Religious Freedom Act requires consideration of impacts on traditional Navajo ceremonial sites.
-An alternative ceremonial site(s) should be identified and a plan developed to ensure seclusion from marina-related activities and intruders.
-These procedures would be developed by the Bureau of Indian Affairs and the Navajo Nation in consultation with LeChee Chapter, the Navajo Medicine Man Association, and the Bureau of Indian Affairs with the concurrence of the National Park Service.
+An alternative ceremonial site was identified and a plan developed to ensure seclusion from marina-related activities and intruders.
+These procedures were developed by the Navajo Nation and the National Park Service in consultation with LeChee Chapter and the Navajo Medicine Man Association.
+The individuals that represent the association in the LeChee Chapter area were involved in the consultation.

 Under the No Action Alternative the availability and suitability of ceremonial sites at Antelope Point would not change.